driki/scrapers/README.md

 Individual scrapers are located in the root.
 Each scraper should output the data into the data/ directory.
 The structure and consistency of the file naming will evolve.

-The merged-municipalities.csv file is created by running each scraper, then running merging and deduping the resulting files.
+The merged-municipalities.csv file is created by running each scraper, then merging, deduping and sorting the resulting files.
 Try something like:

     cat $(ls -t) > merged-municipalities.csv
     uniq merged-municipalities.csv